akvo/akvo-charts/README.md

 ### Doughnut Chart
-A component for rendering doughnut chart.
+A component for rendering basic doughnut chart.

 #### Props: